yiziz/docs/docs/guide/backend/permissions/index.md

 # {{ $frontmatter.title }}

-Prior to AEM Vite v2.1.0, the `type` attribute that defined the script as a module was not set due to AEM Vite not having permission to read the ClientLib properties.
-To ensure things have the correct behaviour, you are required to make your ClientLibs authorizable.
+Ensuring the `type="module"` attribute is set for ClientLibs is import for AEM Vite to work.
+AEM Vite provide an authorizable user (`aem-vite-clientlibs`) that you will need to apply via a `rep:policy`.

 ## Access control